Market Rules & Objectives

 e) Booths and/or tables must be provided by the vendor, and must be erected with concern for the safety of the public and other Market vendors.
 All vendors must use adequate weights on their canopies to hold the canopies in place during windy days.
 If the Market Master deems a booth unsafe he has the authorization to ask the vendor to make changes to his or her booth for the public’s safety.
 If the vendor does not make appropriate changes to the booth he or she may be asked to dismantle the booth and leave the Market immediately.

 f) Vendors are responsible for keeping their spaces attractive during the Market and for cleaning them up throughout the Market.
 Vendors will also be responsible for the removal of their own refuse and/or unsold products from the Market premises.
 Those vendors who fail to clean up at the end of the Market day will be issued a written warning for first time offense and assessed a $50.00 fee for the second offense.
 A third offense is grounds for termination of the Vendor Agreement.
 Market trash cans are for customers only.
 Any vendor selling prepared food or providing samples must provide a waste can in front of the booth for public use.
 Individual vendors may dispose of modest amounts of trash in the dumpster at the end of the Market day, but should not be putting broken down boxes or a large amount of trash in the dumpster.

 g) Vendors will conduct themselves courteously.
 It is the Market’s intention to win friends and benefit vendors, consumers, and the community.

-h) Vendors accepting WIC, SNAP and/or Senior Vouchers are strongly encouraged to post easily visible signs notifying customers of that fact.
+h) Vendors accepting WIC, SNAP, DUFB and/or Senior Vouchers are strongly encouraged to post easily visible signs notifying customers of that fact.
 Market staff will not be responsible for tracking which vendors do or do not accept these alternate forms of payment.

 5) Vehicle and loading/unloading and Vendor Parking: